BaguetteBoiTuna/NTPU/2024-11-09-midterm_report_dante_dlfia.md

 Grad-CAM failed: Unable to obtain gradients.
 ```

+Which meant that my code was unable to obtain gradients and heatmaps from the models.

 This issue may stem from the specific architecture used (EfficientNet-B3), the fact I used a MacBook Pro with an M3 Pro chip or the way gradients are handled in the current setup.
 Consequently, I was unable to provide activation maps or Grad-CAM visualization interpretability.

 ### Relevant Code Snippets